AkshayKamath12/Compiler/README.md

 Function header
 1) Starts with void, int or float
 2) Followed by sequence of references (sequence can be empty) to either int or float variables enclosed in parentheses.
 Ex: (int &x, float &y)
-3) Followed by sequence of statements enclosed in braces Look through the test cpp files for reference
+3) Followed by sequence of statements enclosed in braces.
+Look through the test cpp files for reference

 Declaration statement